DevanWolf/YTPPlus3/README.md

     - Do not download the dynamic version.
   - Install ImageMagick.
     - Ensure that FFmpeg is *not* selected during installation.

-## Adding an Environment Variable

-1. Press the Windows key.
-1. Type `Edit the system environment variables` and press enter.
-1. Click on the `Environment Variables...` button.
-1. Select `Path` from the `System variables` list.
-1. Click on the `Edit...` button.
-1. Click on the `New` button.
-1. Type the path containing the executable.
-    - For example, `C:\FFMPEG\bin`.
-1. Click on the `OK` button.
-1. You may need to restart your computer for the changes to take effect.

 ## Building